Everyone knows the formula for getting healthier: exercising more, cutting out unhealthy food, and adding nutritious options to your diet.

 The Glycemic Index (GI) measures the effect of a food (or supplement) on blood glucose.
 Low GI foods release their carbohydrates slowly and elicit a lower blood glucose response.

 This helps avoid a large spike in blood sugar and the “crash,” or dip, in blood glucose levels below baseline, that often follows.
-If this weren’t benefit enough, low GI products may also help with staying fuller longer (satiety).
+If this wasn’t benefit enough, low GI products may also help with staying fuller longer (satiety).

 When we talk about the dense nutrition of Shakeology, we’re talking about all of the benefits packed into a 140 – 170 calorie shake: the ratio of protein to carbohydrate (~1:1), the combination and amounts of protein and fiber, the antioxidants from vitamins A, C and E, and the ingredients that support healthy digestion health (fiber, prebiotics, probiotics, digestive enzymes).‡